-- Implement: Continue to develop the capacity and infrastructure of the SDYHC to meet the mission and vision of the consortium.
+- Implement: Continue to develop and expand the capacity and infrastructure of the SDYHC to meet the mission and vision of the consortium.

 - The Steering Committee includes representation of youth with lived experience, all county regions, and special populations.
 Expand the Steering Committee to include unaffiliated youth representation.